 How will you pay for the rising costs of care home fees?

 With the average annual cost of paying for nursing home fees already at £39,000, according to recent analysis¹ this could rise to £69,500 by 2035 if current trends continue.
-This huge increase has been mainly attributed to the implementation of the National Living Wage which rose from £7.20 to £7.50 per hour in April 2017, and to approximately £9 per hour for those aged 25+ by 2020.
+This huge increase has been mainly attributed to the implementation of the National Living Wage which rose from £8.21 to £8.72 per hour in April 2020, for those aged 25+.

 Paying staff wages is the care home industry’s most substantial cost and because most of those who work in the industry are low paid and over the age of 25, the sector is likely to suffer in comparison to others.